The Petit Lenormand deck is available now. Limited stock

 • Union representative or mediator facing very rigid management

-• Lawyer managing files blocked by the slowness of procedures
+• Lawyer managing files stalled by the slowness of procedures

 • Social worker assisting individuals facing administrative inertia